Jonathan M. Thompson

 Jonathan M. Thompson (November 16, 1971 – February 19, 2023) was a game designer.

 Career

 Jonathan M. Thompson was known for his works for alternate historical role playing games, most notably the Gaslight Victorian Fantasy Setting.
 He was the founder and creative force behind the RPG publishing company Battlefield Press International, which has a long line of alternate history role playing games, along with a few in other genres as well.
 Thompson was also the system designer for the Prime Directive PD20 line published by Amarillo Design Bureau.

+Education

+Thompson earned a Masters in Military History from the University of Louisiana at Monroe (ULM).